Abscission: Function

 A plant will abscise a part either to discard a member that is no longer necessary, such as a leaf during autumn, or a flower following fertilisation, or for the purposes of reproduction.
 Most deciduous plants drop their leaves by abscission before winter, whereas evergreen plants continuously abscise their leaves.
 Another form of abscission is fruit drop, when a plant abscises fruit while still immature in order to conserve resources needed to bring the remaining fruit to maturity.
 If a leaf is damaged, a plant may also abscise it to conserve water or photosynthetic efficiency, depending on the 'costs' to the plant as a whole.
 The abscission layer is a greenish-greyish color.

 Abscission can also occur in premature leaves as a means of plant defense.
 Premature leaf abscission has been shown to occur in response to infestation by gall aphids.
 By abscising leaves that have been made host to aphid galls, plants have been shown to massively diminish the pest population, as 98% of aphids in abscised galls died.
 The abscission is selective, and the chance of dropping leaves increases as the number of galls increases.
 A leaf with three or more galls was four times more likely to abscise than a leaf with one, and 20 times as likely to be dropped as a leaf without any galls.

 Process

-Abscission occurs in a series of three events: 1) resorption, 2) protective layer formation, and 3) detachment.
-Steps 2 and 3 may occur in either order depending on the species.
+Abscission occurs in a sequence of three steps: resorption, protective layer formation, and detachment.
+The latter two steps may occur in either order, depending on species.

 This Pomegranate bonsai is going through abscission in the fall.
-After rebsorption of nutrients in preparation for winter, the yellowed leaves die off and drop.
+After resorption of nutrients in preparation for winter, the yellowed leaves die off and drop.